Welcome to Netdata! We're glad you're interested in our health monitoring and performance troubleshooting system.

 Where to go if you need help

-No matter where you are in this Netdata tutorial, if you need help, head over to our GitHub repository.
+No matter where you are in this Netdata guide, if you need help, head over to our GitHub repository.
 That's where we collect questions from users, help fix their bugs, and point people toward documentation that explains what they're having trouble with.

 Click on the issues tab to see all the conversations we're having with Netdata users.
 Use the search bar to find previously-written advice for your specific problem, and if you don't see any results, hit the New issue button to send us a question.